Karate Classes In Purley

 Exactly what is Karate?

-Karate could be thought of as a weapon free way of self defence.
-It consists of dynamic offensive and defensive techniques using every part of the body to their maximum advantage.
-It is deemed an empty handed martial art that’s designed to defend against armed adversaries.
+Karate may be thought of as a weapon free means of self defence.
+It is made up of dynamic offensive and defensive tactics applying every part of the body to their highest possible advantage.
+It’s an empty handed martial art that’s made to defend against armed adversaries.

 Karate Classes In Purley